 These public information guidelines apply to the University of Wisconsin-Parkside, a publicly assisted university.
 Publicly assisted means the public has a right to know what goes on at the university due to the financial support that the public provides.
 This would not necessarily apply to a private school or a business.

 There is also information that despite public assistance is NOT public information.
 Information on personnel matters – disciplinary actions and the like – is not "public information."
 Student records also are not public information and in many cases even parents are not allowed to have this information.
-A good rule to follow is that when you are in doubt about whether to release information, contact the University of Wisconsin-Parkside director of strategic communications.
+A good rule to follow is that when you are in doubt about whether to release information, contact the University of Wisconsin-Parkside communications manager.

 First, here's some advice on what to do if you want better relations with the media: treat people pleasantly and with respect.
 That's not going to be the case with everyone but the vast majority of people will respond positively and you'll have made a giant step toward better relations.